Home › About › Taiwan › Timeline

 - 1937・The Second Sino-Japanese War breaks out between the Empire of Japan and the Republic of China, founded in 1912 after the fall of the Manchu Empire.

-- 1939・The Sino-Japanese War, together with the War in Europe and the Pacific War, become subsumed under the devastating worldwide conflicts of the Second World War.
+- 1939・The Sino-Japanese War, together with the War in Europe and the Pacific War, become major theatres of conflict in the Second World War.

 - 1945 (April)・Amendments to Japanese election laws allow Taiwanese representation in the Imperial Diet of Japan.